 When it comes to food allergies, peanuts used to be it.
 Slowly however, the kid who gave away his share of peanut butter cups became the norm.
-According to the Centers for Disease Control and Prevention (CDC), food allergies are becoming more common, and in 2007, about three million children had at least one food or digestive allergy, including milk allergies, gluten allergies, and nut allergies.
+According to the (CDC), food allergies are becoming more common, and in 2007, about three million children had at least one food or digestive allergy, including milk allergies, gluten allergies, and nut allergies.
 At last, researchers may have found a genetic pathway that controls them all.

 Allergies were once thought to be a reaction to a child's environment or upbringing, but researchers at the Johns Hopkins Children's Center and the Johns Hopkins Institute of Genetic Medicine have uncovered a genetic glitch that they suspect is the basis for allergic diseases.

 Researchers focused on patients with Loeys-Dietz syndrome (LDS), a genetic disorder that also makes patients more likely to develop allergies.
 They found that a signaling molecule called transforming growth factor-β (TGFβ) kick-starts immune responses if it sends signals incorrectly.

 TGFβ affects immune cells called regulatory T cells, which usually help keep the body from overreacting to safe substances like food and pet dander.
 In children with allergies and those with LDS, these T cells actually do the opposite, causing a greater allergic reaction.

 So, if multiple allergies stem from just one misbehaving protein molecule, it may be possible to find a single, direct fix for childhood allergies.